 With Prescription Doctor, you can safely buy aciclovir cream online following an online consultation.
 To begin your order, simply fill out our online medical questionnaire for one of our doctors to review.

 If your order is approved before 3pm on a weekday, our UK regulated pharmacy will dispense your medicine and dispatch aciclovir cream to your door via a discreet, next-day delivery.

 Cold sores are caused by the herpes simplex virus (HSV-1) which can also be passed on to and from the genital areas, through oral sex.
 Cold sores appear as small fluid filled blisters on the lips or surrounding areas of the face.

-Herpes virus can lay dormant in nerve cells and tissue for months or years and resurface occasionally causing recurrent outbreaks, when the body is exposed to triggers.
-Some common triggers for recurrent outbreaks are stress, menstruation and sunlight exposure.
+Herpes virus can lay dormant in nerve cells and tissue for months or years and resurface, occasionally causing recurrent outbreaks when the body is exposed to triggers.
+Some common triggers for recurrent outbreaks are stress, menstruation or sunlight exposure.

 The herpes virus, which causes cold sores, can easily be passed on to other people.
 There is currently no cure to permanently remove the herpes virus from the body and prevent cold sore outbreaks, but there are antiviral medicines that can treat symptoms and speed up healing during an outbreak.

 Treatment should be started immediately to improve symptoms like itching, painful and unsightly cold sores.

 The antiviral agent aciclovir, prevents the herpes virus from multiplying in the tissues and nerve cells of the body.